 Give your child plenty of downtime, even if it means he gets bored (he’ll find ways to be creative either way).
 Follow his lead during play, and ask open-ended questions along the way.
-Designate an area with plenty of art supplies, as well as open-ended toys and even household supplies.
+Designate an area with plenty of art supplies, and give him access to open-ended toys and even household supplies.

-Let open-ended play be a regular part of your child’s day—including creating a doghouse out of Jenga wooden blocks.
+Let open-ended play be a regular part of his day—including creating a doghouse out of Jenga wooden blocks.